snehasquasher/CPSC482_Blog/blog.md

 ### Summary

 This paper is a continuation from the work in Mind2Web (Deng et al, 2023) which was a benchmark for building realistic web agents.
 The main contributions of this work involve the development of a generalist web agent SeeAct on real world websites.
 Unlike a lot of the previous work that has been on offline environments, SeeAct was built to perform on real-world webpages.
 Various grounding methods were explored:  Visual Grounding, Textual Grounding and Multiple Choice based grounding.This paper has demonstrated that GPT-4V presents a great potential for web agents with a successful task completion rate of about 51.1% on tasks presented with the oracle grounding method (manually ground its textual plans into actions on the websites).
-The paper also examines novel visul prompting methods like Set of Marks (citation) and showed that it still is pretty limited, and there is a major gap with oracle grounding.
+The paper also examines novel visul prompting methods like Set of Marks and showed that it still is pretty limited, and there is a major gap with oracle grounding.

 ### Motivation